 Vladimir Mashkov, Russian actor

 In 1990, Vladimir graduated from the Moscow Art Theatre School.
-Now he works for Oleg Tabakov’s theatre as an actor and the main stage director.
+Now he works at the Oleg Tabakov’s theatre as an actor and the main stage director.

-Vladimir has starred in many films.
+His career as a film actor began in 1989.
+You know, Vladimir has starred in many films.
 For the role in the film Limita (1994) he was awarded the Blue Sail Award at San Raphael Russian Cinema Festival, Best Actor Award at Sochi Open Russian Film Festival and International Jury Prize at Geneva Film Festival.

 In Moscow, Vladimir met his new passion – Alena Khovanskaya.
 They were together for nine years.

 After leaving Khovanskaya Mashkov began a series of short love affairs.
-At the same time he went to America, where he met journalist Ksenia Terentieva, who helped the actor to learn English.
+At the same time, he went to America, where he met journalist Ksenia Terentieva, who helped the actor to learn English.